 The Bloodbath Continues in Nigerias Northeast

-On January 3, Boko Haram, a Nigerian group that seeks to impose Sharia (Islamic law), issued an ultimatum in a newspaper threatening violence if Christians did not leave predominantly Muslim northern Nigeria in three days.
+On January 3, an extremist group that is located primarily in Northern Nigeria, a Nigerian group that seeks to impose Sharia (Islamic law), issued an ultimatum in a newspaper threatening violence if Christians did not leave predominantly Muslim northern Nigeria in three days.
 Since then, according to Compass Direct News, Boko Haram, which in the Hausa language means “Western education is sacrilege,” has reportedly claimed responsibility for killing at least 44 people in four states.

 Two days after the ultimatum on January 5, members of Boko Haram emerged from a mosque near the Deeper Life Bible Church at about 7:30 p.m. and attacked Christians attending a weekly meeting known as “The Hour of Revival,” area sources said.
 Over half of the members were either killed or injured in the shooting rampage.
 Silas Ugboeze, who was in coma for three days at the Federal Medical Centre in Gombe, died just 20 minutes after Compass arrived on Saturday raising the death toll to nine and bringing the list of those wounded in the attack to 19.